 [Note from the editor: Nutraphagia is an NFOSD Sponsor of National Dysphagia Awareness Month.
-All Corporate Sponsors and Partners are supporters of dysphagia awareness, education, and innovation, and their participation is by no means an endorsement by the NFOSD or its members.]
+All Corporate Sponsors and Partners are supporters of dysphagia awareness, education, and innovation, and their participation is not an endorsement by the NFOSD or its members.]

 Written by Tia Bagan, MS, CCC-SLP